krishnachaithanya2167/Automatic_Washing_Machine_Control/README.md

-Here’s a `README.md` file for your GitHub repository:

----

 ### Automatic Washing Machine Control 🚀

 This repository contains the Verilog implementation and simulation of an **Automatic Washing Machine Control System**.
 The project models the behavior of a washing machine using a **finite state machine (FSM)** and includes a **testbench** for validation.